cncf/glossary/content/en/style-guide/_index.md

 **Do your research**: Even if you are confident you know the term, verify you got it right.
 We often use terms in organizations a certain way that may not reflect the full picture.
 When you do your research, especially when you're not 100% familiar with the term, use multiple resources.
 Many definitions are one-sided, especially if provided by a vendor.
 The Glossary must contain vendor-neutral, globally accepted definitions.

 **Don't plagiarize**.
 The same rules apply to Glossary as to any other serious publication.
 Don't copy and paste other people's work unless you are quoting and contributing it to them.
 If you like a particular section of a definition, paraphrase it in your own words.

+**Reference authoritive resources**.
+When possible, link to authoritive resources such as project docs.
+Note that we cannot link to content developerd by vendors.

 #### Keeping it simple